 For this problem, you may use whichever CI method you like, but state which one you used.
+For (b) and (c), please summarize your results in a table; don't just dump out a bunch of R output.

-- (a) Plot Kaplan-Meier curves, with confidence intervals displayed, for each stage of cirrhosis patient.
-Briefly comment on the conclusion you would draw from the figure. - (b) Give estimates, along with confidence intervals, for 5-year progression-free survival for each stage. - (c) Give estimates, along with confidence intervals, for the median survival time for each stage.
-If you are unable to provide estimates or intervals for some groups, briefly explain why. - (d) For patients with Stage 4 cirrhosis, give an estimate and 95% CI for the 25th percentile of survival time. - (e) For patients with Stage 4 cirrhosis, what is the estimated cumulative hazard at 3 years (using the Nelson-Aalen estimator)?
+- (a) Plot Kaplan-Meier curves, with confidence intervals displayed, for each stage of cholangitis patient.
+Briefly comment on the conclusion you would draw from the figure. - (b) Give estimates, along with confidence intervals, for 5-year progression-free survival for each stage. - (c) Give estimates, along with confidence intervals, for the median survival time in years for each stage.
+If you are unable to provide estimates or intervals for some groups, briefly explain why. - (d) For patients with Stage 4 cholangitis, give an estimate and 95% CI for the 25th percentile of survival time. - (e) For patients with Stage 4 cholangitis, what is the estimated cumulative hazard at 3 years (using the Nelson-Aalen estimator)?